eshan-bhimani/eshan-bhimani/README.md

 Here are some ideas to get you started:

 -->
-- I'm a 2nd-year CS student at University of Georiga.
+- I'm a 2nd-year CS student at Georgia Tech.
 I am a Full-Stack Developer with many interests within software development, AI, and ML.

 - Email: bhimanieshan@gmail.com
 - LinkedIn: www.linkedin.com/in/eshan-bhimani